hydroffice/hyo2_qc/docs/user_manual_survey_detect_holidays.rst

     The output message at the end of **Find holiday v4** execution.

-**Detect Holidays** produces one .000 files containing the locations of potential holidays represented as soundings.
+**Detect Holidays** produces one .000 files containing the locations of potential holidays represented as soundings (:numref:`fig_detect_holidays_results`).
 Certain holidays are represented with 1 and possible holidays are represented at 2.

-.. _fig_detect_holiday_results:
+.. _fig_detect_holidays_results:
 .. figure:: _static/detect_holidays_graphic_results.png
     :width: 500px
     :align: center